solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 - `firstName` as a string
 - `secondName` as a string

-If you want to order all of the account keys alphabetically based on the user’s first name, you need to find out the offset where the name starts.
+If you want to order all of the account keys alphabetically based on the user's first name, you need to find out the offset where the name starts.
 The first field, `initialized`, takes the first byte, then `phoneNumber` takes another 8, so the `firstName` field starts at offset `1 + 8 = 9`.
 However, dynamic data